 Clearance trimming — also called hazard pruning or structural clearance pruning — targets specific limbs based on their proximity to a fixed structure.
 Unlike crown thinning or aesthetic shaping, the goal is spatial separation: creating and maintaining a measurable gap between live wood and the surface below or beside it.

 A certified arborist performing clearance work evaluates branch trajectory, growth rate, species behavior, and seasonal load.
 A live oak growing at a 15-degree angle over a shingle roof behaves very differently than a cedar elm sending horizontal runners toward a wood fence.
 Each scenario requires a different cut strategy, different cut placement, and different follow-up schedule.
+This is why clearance trimming is work that belongs to a different discipline than general landscaping — the assessment behind each cut matters as much as the cut itself.

 Why Overhanging Branches Are a Structural Risk